HenMie/korean-wordle-lvs/README_EN.md

 The PVP mode allows 2-4 players to compete in real-time, guessing the same word simultaneously.

 ### How to Play PVP
-1. **Create a Room**: Click "PVP Battle" on the home page, enter your nickname, select difficulty and max players, then create a room.
+1. **Create a Room**: Click "PVP Battle" on the home page, enter your nickname, select game mode (Race/Timed), word length (5/6 letters), and difficulty, then create a room.
 2. **Share Room Code**: Share the 6-digit room code or invite link with your friends.
 3. **Ready Up**: Once all players join, non-host players click "Ready".
 The host starts the game when everyone is ready.
 4. **Race to Guess**: Everyone guesses the same word.
 The first to guess correctly wins!
 5. **View Results**: After all players finish, view the ranking based on success and time.

+> **Tip:** PVP mode also supports both 5-letter and 6-letter modes.
+6-letter mode only has Medium and Hard difficulty options.

 ### Running PVP Server Locally